unixorn/sysadmin-reading-list/README.md

 #### Learning Docker

 * [The Docker Book](https://www.dockerbook.com/) - An excellent resource for getting started with Docker.
 This book is quick & easy to read.

+### Kubernetes

+Kubernetes is a portable open-source container orchestration system used to automate deployment, scaling, and management of containerized applications.

+#### Tutorials

+There are many good tutorials at [kubernetes.io](https://kubernetes.io/docs/home/).
+I recommend you start with either the [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) walkthrough since it will get you a running test cluster quickly, or enable the kubernetes cluster option in [Docker Desktop](https://www.docker.com/products/docker-desktop).

+If you want to understand everything that is involved in getting a Kubernetes cluster up and running, [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower is hard to beat.

 ### Regular Expressions